K1sna/K1sna/README.md

 # Hello.
 I'm Kisna.👋

 ### About me
-- 🔭 I’m currently learning Algorithm Security,Cryptography
+- 🔭 I’m currently learning Security of Software and System, which is a new field for me.
-- 🌱 I used to work on ComputerVision & Deeplearning
+- 🌱 I used to work and still follow ComputerVision, Deeplearning and Cryptography.
 - 💬 Welcome to my blog, you can comment [here](http://eotstxtab.top)
-- ⚡ And I'm enriching my github from now on...
+- ⚡ I would like to take notes in my Notion, some of them would be updated in my Blog.
+Also, I'm enriching my github from time to time...

 <!--
 Here are some ideas to get you started: